Skip to main content

 Hoedic, an island to discover exclusively on foot

-At 2.5 km long and 1 km wide, the island of Hoedic in southern Morbihan can only be discovered on foot.
-Less crowded than its neighbors Houat and Belle-Île-en-Mer, Hoedic offers a peaceful, authentic experience, ideal for lovers of nature and tranquility.
+Measuring 2.5 km long and 1 km wide, the island of Hoedic in southern Morbihan can only be explored on foot.
+Less crowded than its neighbors Houat and Belle-Île-en-Mer, Hoedic offers a peaceful and authentic experience, ideal for nature lovers and those seeking tranquility.

-The island is accessible by boat from Quiberon (all year round - crossing time: 1h), but also from Locmariaquer, Port-Navalo or Vannes in season, on a one-way or round-trip basis.
-In summer, there are also boat connections to the island from Le Croisic or La Turballe, taking just over an hour.
-Unwind for a day on Hoedic, a secret, unspoilt island.
+The island is accessible by boat from Quiberon (year-round—crossing time: 1 hour) as well as from Locmariaquer, Port-Navalo, or Vannes during the season, with one-way or round-trip options available.
+In the summer, ferry services also take you to the island in just over an hour, departing from Le Croisic or La Turballe.
+Unwind for a day on Hoedic, a hidden and unspoiled island.

-You can also book a sea trip with a skipper to take to the open sea and discover the island in a different way.
+You can also book a boat trip with a skipper to set sail and discover the island in a whole new way.

-Don't hesitate to consult the guide to sustainable mobility produced by the Association des îles du Ponant to help you organize your stay on Hoedic.
+Feel free to consult the sustainable transportation guide produced by the Association des Îles du Ponant to plan your walking tour of Hoedic.

-Forget the car, it's all calm, serenity and the scent of iodine.
-The dunes along the coastline protect the life of the island: the village, the fort and the sandy streets.
-The smallest of the Morbihan islands invites you to take a timeless break: on a café terrace, in the shade of stones and blue shutters...
-Summer or winter, a weekend in Hoedic is a guaranteed change of scenery in southern Brittany.
+Leave your car behind—here, it’s all about peace, tranquility, and the scent of the sea.
+The coastal dunes protect the island’s heart: the village, the fort, and the sandy alleyways.
+The smallest of the Morbihan islands invites you to take a break from the hustle and bustle: on a café terrace, in the shade of stone walls and blue shutters...
+Whether in summer or winter, a weekend in Hoedic guarantees a change of scenery in southern Brittany.

 Hoedic